computacenter-de/tech-task-wp07/README.md

 operational effort while increasing security by leveraging the features of an enterprise solution.

+### CloudBees CI

+CloudBees CI is a fully-featured, cloud native capability that can be hosted on-premise or in the public cloud used to deliver CI at scale.
+It provides a shared, centrally managed, self-service experience for all your development teams running Jenkins.
+CloudBees CI on modern cloud platforms is designed to run on Kubernetes.
+CloudBees CI on traditional platforms has been developed for on-premise installations.
+I includes the following features:

+- **Jenkins (HA-setup):** CloudBees CI provides built-in high-availability (HA) configurations, reducing the complexity and effort required to maintain a resilient Jenkins environment.

+- **On-prem and cloud-based setup:** CloudBees CI seamlessly integrates with both on-premises and cloud environments, simplifying the management and scalability of hybrid setups.

+- **Jenkins instances interconnection and workload shifting:** The platform allows for easier interconnection of Jenkins instances and automated workload shifting, ensuring optimal performance and resource utilization.

+- **Plugin management, approval, lifecycle:** CloudBees CI automates plugin lifecycle management, from approval to updates, significantly reducing manual intervention and potential errors.

+- **Feature implementation:** With CloudBees CI, new features can be implemented more quickly and reliably, supported by enterprise-level tools and best practices that minimize downtime.

+- **Technical meetings with tool supplier:** The comprehensive support provided by CloudBees CI reduces the need for frequent technical meetings, as issues are resolved more efficiently through the platform’s robust features.

+- **Data synchronization:** CloudBees CI includes advanced data synchronization tools that ensure consistency across all Jenkins instances, improving data integrity and reducing manual synchronization efforts.

+- **Archiving CSD, class, etc.:** Automated archiving features within CloudBees CI help maintain compliance and data retention standards with minimal manual intervention.

+- **Backup & disaster recovery:** CloudBees CI’s integrated backup and disaster recovery capabilities offer enhanced protection and quick recovery options, reducing the risk of data loss and service interruptions.

+- **3rd level support:** The enterprise support provided by CloudBees CI, combined with our certified experts, minimizes the need for extensive third-level support, ensuring faster resolution of issues.

+For a detailed comparison of enterprise CloudBees CI features versus Open Source Jenkins, please refer to [CB-CI-Jenkins-Comparison-2023.pdf](pdf/CB-CI-Jenkins-Comparison-2023.pdf).

 ### 1. Create a Jenkins Instance with Dummy Jobs on Kubernetes